Metric Space Magnitude for Evaluating the Diversity of Latent Representations: Methods

-While the magnitude of a metric space is expressive even at a single scale~\citep{leinster2013magnitude, leinster2021magnitude}, magnitude unleashes its full potential in a multi-scale setting, assigning to a metric space not just a scalar but a function.
-To this end, we introduce a parameter $t \in \mathbb{R}_{+}$ and consider the metric space with distances scaled by $t$, which we denote by $tX$.
-Intuitively, this procedure corresponds to viewing the same space through different lenses, or at different `zoom factors,' for example by converting distances from metres to centimetres.
-Computing the magnitude for each value of $t$ then yields the \emph{magnitude function}. \begin{definition}[Magnitude function] For a metric space $(X, d)$, we define its scaled version $tX := (X, d_t)$ by $d_t(x,y) := td(x,y)$, where $t \in \mathbb{R}_+$ is the scaling factor.
+\end{definition} The existence of magnitude is thus contingent on the existence of $\zeta_X^{-1}$.
+For negative definite metrics~$d$ like the $L^1$ and $L^2$ distance, $\zeta_X$ is invertible~\citep{Feragen15a}.
+Subsequently, we assume that $(X, d)$ permits the calculation of magnitude; in particular, $X$ must \emph{not} have any duplicate points.
+While the magnitude of a metric space is expressive even at a \emph{single} scale~\citep{leinster2013magnitude, leinster2021magnitude,bunch2021weighting}, magnitude unleashes its full potential in a \emph{multi-scale} setting, assigning to a metric space not just a scalar but a function.
+To this end, we scale the distances in~$X$, effectively viewing the same space through different lenses, or at different `zoom factors,' for example by converting distances from centimetres to metres.
+Computing the magnitude for all such scales then yields the \emph{magnitude function}. \begin{definition}[Magnitude function] Let $(X, d)$ be a metric space and $tX := (X, d_t)$ its scaled version with $d_t(x,y) := t \cdot d(x,y)$ for a scaling factor $t \in \reals_+$.
 The \emph{magnitude function} of $(X, d)$ is the function $\magnitude_X\colon t \mapsto \magnitude(tX)$. \end{definition} For $t \in (0, \infty)$, the magnitude function is defined for all but finitely many values of $t$~\citep{leinster2013magnitude}.
-In our setting, given a negative definite metric~$d$, the magnitude function is defined for \emph{all} $t \in (0, \infty)$ because the scaled distance matrix is guaranteed to remain negative definite.
-For such metrics, the magnitude function is also \emph{continuous}~\citep[Corollary~5.5]{meckes2015magnitude}\footnote{ Even for general metrics, the magnitude function is continuous for $t > t_{\text{crit}}$, where $t_\text{crit}$ is the supremum of its finitely many singularities. } and for finite metric spaces, we have $\lim_{t \to \infty}\magnitude(tX) = |X| = n$, i.e.\ the \emph{cardinality} of $X$~\citep[Proposition~2.2.6]{leinster2013magnitude}.
-This limit behaviour exemplifies to what extent the magnitude function counts the `effective number of points at scale~$t$.'
+The magnitude function is also \emph{continuous}~\citep[Corollary~5.5]{meckes2015magnitude} for negative definite metrics.\footnote{ $\magnitude_X$ is continuous for $t > t_{\text{crit}}$, where $t_\text{crit}$ is the supremum of its finitely many singularities. } For finite metric spaces, we have $\lim_{t \to \infty}\magnitude(tX) = |X| = n$, i.e.\ the \emph{cardinality} of $X$~\citep[Proposition~2.2.6]{leinster2013magnitude}.
+This limit behaviour exemplifies to what extent the magnitude function describes the diversity of a space as `the effective number of points at scale~$t$.'
+Here, we extend magnitude functions to the domain $[0, \infty)$ by defining $\magnitude_X(0) :=1$.\footnote{This assumes the so-called \emph{one-point property}, i.e.\ $\lim_{t \to \infty}\magnitude_X(0)=1$, which was shown to hold generically for almost all finite metric spaces~\citep{roff2023small}.} Intuitively, this extension means that any metric space, when viewed from far away, looks like a single point.
+Notice that neither \cref{def:Magnitude} nor \cref{def:Magnitude function} explicitly require specific properties of a metric~(like the triangle inequality) and we find magnitude computable for generalised distance functions, including cosine distances, provided the similarity matrix $\zeta_X$ is invertible. \cref{fig:magnitude_visualisation_5} illustrates how magnitude functions measure the effective number of distinct points for toy data, thus describing their diversity.
+Moreover, it provides an overview of our diversity evaluation framework, which we will now introduce.